 Cinnamic Acid –An antioxidant that offers UV protection and reduces inflammation and redness in skin.

-Emulsion - Any product that has water and oil combined by an emulsifier (see above) e.g. lotion, moisturizers, creams, ointments, cream cleansers, and some body butters.
+Emulsion - Any product that has water and oil combined by an emulsifier (see above), e.g. lotions, moisturizers, creams, ointments, cream cleansers, and some body butters.

-Fatty Acids - Substances that form oils and fats in plant and animals.
+Fatty Acids - Substances that form oils and fats in plants and animals.

-Lauric Acid - An saturated fatty acid with antibacterial properties.
+Lauric Acid - A saturated fatty acid with antibacterial properties.